Learn how to create simple sloped ceilings / slanted roofs. This article describes the steps when using the RoomSketcher App on a computer or tablet.

 - In Ceiling Height, type the height for the ceiling at that location.

-- Connecting walls (walls that join at a right angle) will have the same height at the point where they connect.
+Note: Connecting walls need to have the same height at the point where they connect.

 - Click to select another wall or divider end and set its height using the steps above.

-In the example above, we have placed a divider line (invisible in outputs) in the center that has a ceiling height of 3300 mm, and parallel walls on either side that have a height of 2500 mm.
+In the example above, we have placed a divider line in the center that has a ceiling height of 3300 mm, and parallel walls on either side that have a height of 2500 mm.
 See snapshots of this project below.

 To View Sloped Ceilings